kitkat6410/COSC-310-Project-Personal/README.md

 # How to compile and run the code

 The project_demo was made using Processing 4.0.1.
 It should also run with earlier versions.
 The program will be updated when new versions of Processing are released if necessary

+To implement the NFCScanner, download android studio and navigate to the NFCScanner folder.